VladaAlek/pp-commerce-261124/README.md

 ### Profile Page

-- This feature is by default [locked](docs/images/profile%20page%20locked.png), and it [opens](docs/images/profile%20page%20unlocked.png) only for logged users in the dropdown menu when clicking on the "my account" section in the navbar.
+This feature is by default [locked](docs/images/profile%20page%20locked.png), and it [opens](docs/images/profile%20page%20unlocked.png) only for logged users in the dropdown menu when clicking on the "my account" section in the navbar.
 The [user's name](docs/images/users%20name%20on%20the%20profile%20page.png) is rendered in the welcome message to make the navigation easier.
 The profile page has a [dual puprose](docs/images/profile%20design.png).
 On the user's left side is a form to enter the user's delivery data and to confirm the identity.
 The right side provides the *Order History*.

-**new feature:** Only authenticated users are allowed to have access to a page with the learning materials

 ### Exploring and Selecting/Managing Courses